 Year 4: Rivers and Coasts

 The water cycle, rivers and coasts are the focus for Year 4’s work.
 The processes and features of these environments are studied along with the associated settlement, land use, economic activity and natural resources.
 The River Dane, in Holmes Chapel, is looked at along with other major British rivers (including the River Thames as identified in Year 1) and European rivers.
 Links are also made with the work covered in Year 3 with the Amazon and Colorado Rivers.
-The work on trade from both Mexico in Year 2 and The Caribbean in Year 3 is also referred to when looking at the importance of our coastal ports.
+The work on trade from both India in Year 2 and The Caribbean in Year 3 is also referred to when looking at the importance of our coastal ports.

 Year 5: Mountains

 Year 5 cover mountains, volcanoes and earthquakes.
 Again, the processes and features of these environments are studied along with the associated settlement, land use, economic activity and natural resources.
 The hills of the United Kingdom are identified and related to the sources of rivers studied in Year 4.
 Snowdonia is studied in detail, including the use of fieldwork during the year group’s residential in this locality, and then compared with other mountainous regions of the world including The Alps and The Rockies.

 Year 6: Regions of the United Kingdom

 The regions of the United Kingdom focuses on the counties and cities of the United Kingdom, geographical regions and their human and physical characteristics, key topological features and land-use patterns.
 This unit brings us full circle, taking the children back to Year 1 where they had initially looked at the 4 countries of the United Kingdom and their capital cities but taking this to a more sophisticated level through a greater use of enquiry and with a deeper understanding.
 It also builds on the rivers in Year 4 and the hill and mountain areas of Year 5.